 Building cycling paths, separated bike lanes and facilities is a critical factor when it comes to getting more people on bikes, reducing potential conflicts with cars and connecting communities throughout the region.

 Many B.C communities are already on board and have produced ambitious cycling plans in response to residents' demands, but they need funding and support from the Province in order to follow through with implementation.

-In order to facilitate cycling across the region, the Province of BC can support municipalities through cost-sharing agreements and they can directly improve cycling facilities on the high-priority bridge & tunnel connections that fall within their jurisdiction, such as:
+In order to facilitate cycling across the region, the Province of BC can support municipalities through cost-sharing agreements and they can directly improve cycling facilities on the high-priority bridge & tunnel connections that fall within their jurisdiction.